IPO values screen-sharing app maker Teamviewer at $5.78B

-BERLIN — Teamviewer, the maker of the eponymous screen sharing and conferencing software, has made the biggest initial public offering for a German tech company since the dot-com boom.
+BERLIN — Teamviewer, the maker of the eponymous screen-sharing and conferencing software, has held the biggest initial public offering for a German tech company since the dot-com boom.

-Up to 42% of Teamviewer’s stock, or 84 million shares, are being offered publicly.
+Up to 42% of Teamviewer’s stock, or 84 million shares, have been offered publicly.

 Teamviewer’s owner, Britain-based investment firm Permira, bought the company for 870 million euros in 2014 and will retain a stake of at least 58%.